How Mobile App Developers Shape the User-experience Value Proposition

 • Gain awareness of how an application that drives a positive customer experience with your brand looks like.

 Firstly, a review on the definitions of the User-Experience (UX) and the User Interface (UI) for mobile apps.
 UX and UI are fundamental to a well-conceptualized, well-tested, and well-deployed mobile app product.
 As design principles for app development, the UI is informed by the UX in order to achieve a seamless, user-friendly engagement.
 Interaction Design Foundation pinpoints this as, “UX design involves the design of the entire process of acquiring and integrating the product, including aspects of branding, design, usability and function.”
 Therefore while the two are inextricably related, the UX dovetails beyond the product’s usability to include the entire solution a brand is promising.
-This is explained more comprehensively by the Interaction Design Foundation as the development-oriented question, “How can we make the experience of interacting with a computer, a smartphone, a product, or a service as intuitive, smooth and pleasant as possible?”
+This is explained more comprehensively by the Interaction Design Foundation as the development-oriented question, “How can we make the experience of interacting with a computer, a smartphone, a product, or a service as intuitive, smooth, and pleasant as possible?”

 This naturally carries over to the objective of developing apps that engage users in a way that effortlessly nurtures the achievement of a value proposition.
 The UX and UI drive mobile app engagement to fulfil the value proposition of a service or product in several crucial ways.
 Foremost is on the theoretical level, wherein, according to Jeff Johnson of the Computer Science Department of the University of San Francisco, “A UX designer designs ideates, plans, changes the things that affect the user experience, perceptions and responses to a system or service.”

-Second to this, yet still absolutely necessary, is the practical UX manifestation of the value proposition in the user’s desired functionalities features.
+Second to this, yet still necessary, is the practical UX manifestation of the value proposition in the user’s desired functionalities features.
 This is where we see the indispensability of UX in fulfilling the value propositions of a brand in their app product.

 Connecting the value proposition in mobile app development and design